Emperor of the North Pole: Plot

-The two men go back to the junk pile and haul several buckets up the slope where they smear the rails with grease.
+The two men return to the junk pile and haul several buckets up the slope where they smear the rails with grease.
 A passenger train is slowed down sufficiently by this such that A-No.-1 and Cigaret are able to jump onto the roof of one of the cars from an overhead sluice.
 The two jump off at the Salem yard and A-No.-1 uses Cigaret as a foil to steal a turkey.
 A policeman (Simon Oakland) chases them to a hobo jungle, but is surrounded and forced to humiliate himself by barking like a dog.
-A-No.-1, by now deeply annoyed by Cigaret's empty boasts, tells the younger man that if he will only listen and allow himself to learn, he has what it takes to become a true hobo, possibly even Emperor of the North Pole.
-A-No.-1 then gets involved in a local ongoing immersion baptism service as a means of having Cigaret steal a change of clothes for them both.
+A-No.-1, by now deeply annoyed by Cigaret's empty boasts, tells the younger man that if he will only listen and allow himself to learn, he has what it takes to become a successful hobo, possibly even Emperor of the North Pole.

+A-No.-1 then gets involved in a local ongoing immersion baptism service as a diversion for Cigaret to steal a change of clothes for them both.

-Back in the Salem yard, A-No.-1 has once again tagged on the water tower his intent to ride The "#19 (train) all the way to Portland".
+Back in the Salem yard, A-No.-1 has once again tagged his intent to ride the "#19 (train) all the way to Portland" on the water tower.

 Shack tells Hogger to take the train out of the yard at regular speed, thereby allowing the two hobos to board easily; Shack clearly wants to settle the matter once and for all.
 A-No.-1 and Cigaret climb aboard the undercarriage of one of the freight cars, where Shack (once again) drags a coupler pin on the end of a rope to injure them.
-In pain and seeing Cigaret purposefully not helping him despite being helped last time, A-No.-1 uses his foot to throw a lever that releases the pressure in the brake lines, causing the train to stop quickly.
+In pain and seeing Cigaret refuse to help, A-No.-1 uses his foot release the pressure in the brake lines, causing the train to stop quickly.
 Coaly is thrown against the firebox, severely burning his back.
 Cracker is flung from his perch in the caboose, breaking his neck and dying in the process.
 Cigaret finds A-No.-1 nursing his injuries near a pond and berates him for lacking the strength and courage to go the distance.
 The younger man insists that he himself is going to become one of the all-time great hobos.